gluon-lang/gluon/README.md

     // Declare a new type which only exists in the current scope type List a = | Cons a (List a) | Nil let map f xs =
-            case xs of
+            match xs with
                 | Cons y ys -> Cons (f y) (map f ys)
                 | Nil -> Nil
     // Define a count instance over lists which counts each of the elements and sums
     // the results
     let countable_List c: Countable a -> Countable (List a) = let count xs =
-            case xs of
+            match xs with
             | Cons y ys -> c.count y + count ys
             | Nil -> 0
         { count }